ManfredSteiner/angular2/hippo/README.md

 * how to use Angluar 2 forms
 * how to use HTML snippets with absolut path in Angular 2 and Netbeans IDE
 * how to configure Gulp.js to copy some files and folders into a public folder
+* how the styling sheets of bootstrap framework is used

 A form creates a cohesive, effective, and compelling data entry experience.
 An Angular form coordinates a set of data-bound user controls, tracks changes, validates input, and presents errors.